 4- Include your educational goals, such as, how many more semester hours you will need to obtain your degree, and provide a schedule of courses that will lead to that goal.
 You may add any information you feel has valid bearing on your case.
 Be factual, deal with the issues.

 5- If your petition is a result of exceeding the Federal limit of attempted hours to attain a bachelors or associate degree, you must obtain a graduation evaluation from your department of study that states the courses and number of hours required to graduate.
 If your program of study requires more that the average number of hours, your department advisor must provide you with this information.
 These items must be submitted with the petition letter.

-6- At the time you submit this petition you must meet with an advisor to address the petition.
-The Financial Aid & Scholarship Office is located at 1136 University Circle, Ogden, UT 84408.
-Our office hours are Monday-Thursday 8:00 to 5:00, Friday 8:00 to 4:30 and email address’s are email@example.com or firstname.lastname@example.org.
+6- At the time you submit this petition you must work with an advisor to address the petition in the Financial Aid & Scholarships Office.
+Our office is located in the Student Service Center, Suite 120 and our office hours are Monday-Thursday 8:00 to 5:00, Friday 8:00 to 4:30.
+The mailing address is 1136 University Circle, Ogden, UT 84408 and our email address’s are firstname.lastname@example.org or email@example.com.